morozd/blk-game/README.md

 # Ensure you have python, pip - on OSX, get homebrew or macports!
 git clone https://github.com/benvanik/blk-game.git
 cd blk-game/
-# Tun the setup script to initialize the repo and dependencies
+# Run the setup script to initialize the repo and dependencies
 ./scripts/setup.sh

 # This must be run each session: